OsmoSystems/osmo-jupyter/README.md

 `import osmo_jupyter`

 Replace [CHANGESET] with a changeset ID.
 Grab the latest changeset ID by [visiting GitHub](https://github.com/OsmoSystems/osmo-jupyter/commits/master).
-Click the uppermost "📋" button to copy the ID of the latest commit.
+Once there, click the uppermost clipboard icon (📋) button to copy the ID of the latest commit.

 **note:** This will be the exact library version that your notebook depends on.